Pronounciation: E-po-MO-ee-a ba-TA-tas

-Light: Dappled sun to light shade best.
-Foliar color subdued by deep shade.
-Foliage is unable to tolerate full sun and reflective western exposures.
+Light: Dappled sun to full sun with light shade best.
+Foliar colors are subdued by deep shade.
+One caveat is that the foliage is unable to tolerate full western afternoon summer sun that is enahnce with reflective western exposures.

-Soil: Intolerant of highly alkaline soil.
+Soil: Intolerant of highly alkaline desert soils.
 If soil pH is above 8.0, then treat soil with acid forming fertilizers such as sulfur-coated urea or elemental sulfur to lower pH.